simon-ritchie/apysc/docs_src/source/boolean.md

 - `value`: Boolean or Int or bool or int
   - Initial boolean value.
 0 or 1 are acceptable for an integer value.
+- `variable_name_suffix`: str, default ''
+  - A JavaScript variable name suffix string.
+This setting is sometimes useful for JavaScript's debugging.

 <hr>